stefanozanella/stefanozanella.github.com/source/_posts/2013-09-22-i-just-wanted-to-say-thanks.markdown

 And finally, my most important thank goes to Julia.
 She knows why.

 PS: If anyone finds the piece of heart I left in Berlin, please don't touch it.
-I'll come back to pick it up later.
+I'll come back to pick it up later, I promise.